tfoldi/clj-slack-sql/README.md

 In the generic section you can have to set two generic options:

- * `multithread`: controlls if queries for one data source are executed in parallel or sequential. `clj-slack-sql` uses database thread pools and the majority of jdbc drivers are thread safe, thus, in most of the cases you can safely say `yes`.
+ * `multithread`: controlls if queries for one data source are executed in parallel or sequential. `clj-slack-sql` uses database connection pools and the majority of jdbc drivers are thread safe, thus, in most of the cases you can safely say `yes`.
 However, if you don't want to stress your database system just set the value to `no`.
  * `poll_interval`: defines the time required between two cycles